This week, Professor David had managed to keep our mouths wide opened during lessons when he showed us a video on how Google treats its co-workers.

 So, David dropped us a bomb when he pose this interesting questions during lecture: Can a university be “SAS-sy”?
 Below is my response to his question.

 How does a SAS-sy university look like?

-A university can be labelled as “sas-sy” when it creates a working culture similar to SAS Corporation.
-In a “sas-sy” university, the top management would take great efforts to help its employees to strike a healthy balance between work and life by offering perks, social and welfare benefits, incentives to employees.
+A university can be labelled as “SAS-sy” when it creates a working culture similar to SAS Corporation.
+In a “SAS-sy” university, the top management will take great efforts to help its employees to strike a healthy balance between work and life by offering perks, social and welfare benefits, incentives to employees.
 By doing so, it aims to build a good relationship between the employers and employees which would then translates to a list of favourable outcomes such as higher work motivation and higher revenues.

 Being “SAS-sy is about creating a kind of culture which facilitates healthy relationship and interaction between the employers and its employees.
-The employers shows it ultmost concern over its employees by organising activities and extending welfare and work benefits to its employees, helping them to achieve a healthy work-life balance.
+The employers show their utmost concern over their employees by organising activities and extending welfare and work benefits to their employees, helping them to achieve a healthy work-life balance.
 In that way, its employees would be happy and in return, the clients and customers of the company would be happy.
 It works both ways.
-At least that was what James Goodnight, the CEO of SAS institute has expressed in a YouTube video.
+At least that was what James Goodnight, the CEO of SAS Institute has expressed in a YouTube video.

-Out of the poundering debate led by the usual students who were usually more vocal in class, I finally had the courage to give my arms a little stretched.
+Out of the pounding debates led by the usual students who were usually more vocal in class, I finally had the courage to give my arms a little stretched.

 That, is one of the things that were hidden beneath those “SAS-sy” cultural artefacts.